 Vigo Runners are committed to a greener future and to this end work very hard to neutralise the impact the Valentine’s Run has on the environment in the following ways.

-• Runners are encouraged to car share to the run on the 16th February.
-This is promoted in our social media to further the reach of the message.
+- Runners are encouraged to car share to the run (Covid rules permitting) on the 13th This is promoted in our social media to further the reach of the message.

-• Water is provided at roughly halfway through the race, but runners are asked to bring their own, if possible, to limit the amount of single use plastic bottles used.
+- Water is provided at roughly halfway through the race (both 10m & 10k), but runners are asked to bring their own, if possible, to limit the amount of single use plastic bottles used.